pukkapies/urop2019/README.md

-In the following sections, we will present to you in more details on what we have done, and a brief tutorial of how you may utilize this repository to make genre predictions to your own audio, or even how carry out your experiments based on this repository very easily.
+In the following sections, we will present to you in more details on what we have done, and a brief tutorial of how you may utilize this repository to make genre predictions to your own audio, or even how to easily carry out experiments based on this repository.

 If you are interested to see our experiment result, click [here](https://github.com/pukkapies/urop2019#results)